 1. What is the Office of Municipal Investigations?

 OMI investigates and helps resolve complaints about City employees, including Police, Fire, EMS, and Building Inspection.
 It conducts pre-employment background investigations on candidates for public safety jobs.
-OMI is completely independent and draws its authority from the Mayor.
+OMI is completely independent of other departments and draws its authority from the Mayor.

 2. How does OMI operate?

 The Office of Municipal Investigations acts solely as a fact finder and does not make disciplinary decisions or recommendations.
-OMI relies on City work rules, union contracts, civil services regulations, City codes, and state laws to define illegal and inappropriate conduct and rules of investigations.
-By remaining independent from the Bureaus it investigates and removed from the disciplinary process, OMI ensures citizens and employees of fairness and thorough investigations.
+OMI relies on City work rules, union contracts, civil services regulations, City codes, and state laws to define illegal conduct, inappropriate conduct, and rules of investigations.
+By remaining independent from the Bureaus it investigates and removed from the disciplinary process, OMI ensures fairness and thorough investigations.
 OMI is staffed by a civilian manager, civilian coordinator, detectives, civilian investigators, and clerical staff.